Zuntan03/EasyWan22/README_en.md

 Currently, documentation updates haven't caught up.

+### 2025/09/11

+- Added `EasyWan22/ComfyUi-SwitchNightly.bat` to switch ComfyUI to the latest Nightly version.
+	- This may cause performance issues in certain environments.
+	- To revert, run `EasyWan22\ComfyUi-VersionLock.bat` and `Update.bat` in sequence.
+- Added `EasyWan22/ComfyUi-Version(Unlock|Lock).bat` to toggle enabling/disabling version locking for ComfyUI and ComfyUI Manager in `Update.bat`.
+- Added `EasyWan22\Pytorch-Version(Unlock|Lock).bat` to toggle enabling/disabling version locking for Pytorch, Triton, and SageAttention in `Update.bat`.
+- The above `*-VersionUnlock.bat` files will stop version locking but continue to use versions already specified in `EasyTools/ComfyUi/*.txt`.
+	- If you want to completely disable version control, use `EasyTools/ComfyUi/ComfyUiVersionControl-Disable.bat` or `EasyTools\ComfyUi\PytorchVersionControl-Disable.bat`.
+- Added 7 sample videos.

 ### 2025/09/09

 - Reverted ComfyUI version to `v0.3.55` due to reported VRAM overflow issues with version `v0.3.57`.